devcontainers/spec/proposals/devcontainer-features-distribution.md

 A custom media type `application/vnd.devcontainers` and `application/vnd.devcontainers.layer.v1+tar` are used as demonstrated below.

 For example, the `go` feature in the `devcontainers/features` namespace at version `1.2.3` would be pushed to the ghcr.io OCI registry.

+_NOTE: The example below uses [`oras`](https://oras.land/) for demonstration purposes.
+A supporting tool should directly implement the required functionality from the aforementioned OCI artifact distribution specification._
 ```bash
 # ghcr.io/devcontainers/features/go:1
 REGISTRY=ghcr.io